acroyear2/kek/readme.md

 ## mixes in lodash methods

-A `Kek` by default proxies to lodash4 to provide some utility methods, unless those methods are not overridden:
+A `Kek` by default proxies to lodash4 to provide some utility methods, unless those methods are overridden:

 ```js
 const _ = collection as any /* lodash typings are not there yet. prs are welcome */